Action/emotion

 Dreaming About Hiding: Meaning, Psychology & Symbolism

-Dreaming of hiding may reflect feelings of vulnerability or the desire to escape from life's pressures.
+Dreaming of hiding often reflects feelings of vulnerability or the desire to avoid confrontation.

 Psychology-informed Symbolic & cultural lenses Educational — not diagnostic Reviewed May 2026 Our approach →